 The Cooperative Education (Co-op) Program is an immersive work experience in which students are employed full-time by a company for up to six months, Summer and Fall Quarters, to supplement education with real-world experiences.

 Participating departments include Computer Science & Engineering, Electrical & Computer Engineering, and Mechanical & Aerospace Engineering.
 For more information, visit the Cooperative Education website.

 INDUSTRY-SPONSORED DESIGN PROJECTS

 Several Jacobs School departments offer a capstone industry-sponsored student design project course that allows companies to increase visibility with students and gain access to engineering talent.
 Projects range from cellular home automation to RF circuit design and wireless sensor networks.
-For more information, visit Student Design Projects web page.
+For more information, visit the Mechanical & Aerospace Engineering Student Design Projects web page and the Electrical & Computer Engineering Student Design Projects web page.